TwistedInteractive/author_roles/readme.md

 ## How does it work? ##

-Under the System-tab you see a new item 'Roles'.
-This is where you can manage your roles.
-You can create as many roles as you want, and assign a role to multiple authors.
+Under the System-tab you see a new item 'Author Roles'.
+This is where you can manage your author roles.
+You can create as many roles as you want, and asign a role to multiple authors.

 When you create a role you can set the permission for each section, by using the checkboxes.
 By clicking 'edit' underneath 'Fields' you can select which fields should be hidden for this section.